Psilocybin: Pharmacodynamics

 Although serotonin 5-HT_{2A} receptor agonism mediates the hallucinogenic effects of psilocybin and psilocin, activation of other serotonin receptors also appears to contribute to these compounds' psychoactive and behavioral effects.
 Serotonin 5-HT_{1A} receptor activation seems to inhibit the hallucinogenic effects of psilocybin and other psychedelics.
 Some of psilocybin's non-hallucinogenic behavioral effects in animals can be reversed by antagonists of the serotonin 5-HT_{1A}, 5-HT_{2B}, and 5-HT_{2C} receptors.
 Psilocybin produces profoundly decreased locomotor and investigatory behavior in rodents, and this appears to be dependent on serotonin 5-HT_{1A} receptor activation but not on activation of the serotonin 5-HT_{2A} or 5-HT_{2C} receptors.
 In addition, the serotonin 5-HT_{1B} receptor has been found to be required for psilocybin's persisting antidepressant- and anxiolytic-like effects as well as acute hypolocomotion in animals.
 In humans, ketanserin blocked psilocybin's hallucinogenic effects but not all of its cognitive and behavioral effects.
 Serotonin 5-HT_{2C} receptor activation and downstream inhibition of the mesolimbic dopamine pathway may be involved in the limited addictive potential of serotonergic psychedelics like psilocybin.
+The drug shows pronounced biased agonism at the serotonin 5-HT_{2C} receptor.

 In addition to its psychedelic effects, psilocin has been found to produce psychoplastogenic effects in animals, including dendritogenesis, spinogenesis, and synaptogenesis.
 It has been found to promote neuroplasticity in the brain in a rapid, robust, and sustained manner with a single dose.
 These effects appear to be mediated by intracellular serotonin 5-HT_{2A} receptor activation.
 The psychoplastogenic effects of psilocybin and other serotonergic psychedelics may be involved in their potential therapeutic benefits in the treatment of psychiatric disorders such as depression.
 They may also be involved in the effects of microdosing.
 Psilocin was also reported to act as a highly potent positive allosteric modulator of the tropomyosin receptor kinase B (TrkB), one of the receptors of brain-derived neurotrophic factor (BDNF), but subsequent studies failed to reproduce these findings and instead found no interaction of psilocin with TrkB.
 Relatedly, psilocybin has been found not to enhance but rather to inhibit hippocampal neurogenesis in rodents.
+Psilocybin acutely increases cortisol levels and has been found to activate many glucocorticoid-responsive genes in animals, which may be due to an acute stress response and could be involved in its longer-lasting effects.